SpencePro/SpencePro/README.md

 ## Welcome to my GitHub!

 I am a web developer interested in full-stack web development.
-I am pivoting from political science to computer science, and am interested in building websites, web applications, and solving technology-related problems with a variety of tools, including Python, Django, JavaScript, React.js, and MySQL.
+I pivoted from political science to computer science, and am interested in building websites, web applications, and solving technology-related problems with a variety of tools, including Python, Django, JavaScript, and React.js.

 #### What am I working on?

 At the moment I am continuing to strengthen my skills in web development and design with Django and React.
-My next project is a personal website.
-Stay tuned for updates on that!
+My next project is a personal website; stay tuned for updates on that!

 I am also learning more about data structures and algorithms, as well as studying design patterns for web development.
 I love the lifelong learning aspect of programming; it energizes me!